 Wax pen vaporizers are the fastest and easiest way to enjoy botanical extracts and concentrates on the go.
 Small enough to fit in your pocket, wax pens allow you to discreetly medicate at a moment's notice while you're out and about.

 Wax pen vaporizers have come a long way since their introduction back in 2009.
+Today many of them are considered some of the best portable vaporizers available.
 While the way in which these units function has more or less stayed the same, the technology utilized and materials they're constructed from have drastically changed.
 New features like advanced atomizers, variable voltage batteries and improved build quality have made the latest generation of wax pen vapes more versatile, reliable, and powerful than ever before.

 To better understand and appreciate recent wax pen improvements and innovations, let's first take a look at how these units function.